Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: SRL-Conditional VAE

 \paragraph{Optimisation.} It can be trained via the evidence lower bound (ELBO) on the log-likelihood of the data $x$ \cite{Kingma2014AutoEncodingVB}.
 To bind the word content and semantic role information in latent space, we conditionally inject the semantic role sequence into latent spaces where the latent space $z$ and semantic role $r$ are dependent.
 The joint distribution can be described as:

-Specifically, we use encoder (i.e., Bert) to learn the approximate posterior based on both semantic roles and tokens, and additionally, we separately inject the semantic roles into encoder to learn the prior distribution.
-Both semantic roles and latent variables are injected into the decoder to auto-encode the tokens.
-The CVAE is trained to maximize the conditional log-likelihood of $x$ given $r$, which involves an intractable marginalization over the latent variable $z$.
-Moreover, to avoid the KL vanishing problem, which refers to the Kullback-Leibler (KL) divergence term in the ELBO becomes very small or approaches zero, we select the cyclical schedule to increase weights of KL $\beta$ from 0 to 1 \cite{fu-etal-2019-cyclical} and a KL thresholding scheme \cite{li-etal-2019-surprisingly} that chooses the maximum between KL and threshold $\lambda$.
-The final objective function can be described as follows: $\mathcal{L}_\text{CVAE} = - \mathbb{E}_{q_\phi(z|r,x)} \Big[ \log p_{\theta} ( x | z,r ) \Big] + \beta \sum_i \max \left[ \lambda , \text{KL} q_\phi(z_i|x, r) || p(z_i|r) \right ]$ where $q_\phi$ represents the approximated posterior (i.e., encoder). $i$ is the $i$-th latent dimension.
+Specifically, we first model the categorical structures by encoding the semantic roles sequence to learn the prior distribution with parameters $\mu^{(srl)}$ and $\sigma^{(srl)}$.
+Then, we jointly encode semantic roles and lexical tokens to learn the approximate posterior parameterised by $\mu$ and $\sigma$.
+By minimising the Kullback-Leibler (KL) divergence between prior and approximate posterior, the semantic features can be encoded in the latent sentence space.
+Moreover, to avoid the KL vanishing problem, which refers to the KL term in the ELBO becomes very small or approaching zero, we select the cyclical schedule to increase weights of KL $\beta$ from 0 to 1 \cite{fu-etal-2019-cyclical} and a KL thresholding scheme \cite{li-etal-2019-surprisingly} that chooses the maximum between KL and threshold $\lambda$.
+The final objective function can be described as follows: